ot483/NetCom2/README.md

     ii.
 From the menu, choose File -> Export -> CSV Format. iii.
 To choose all data go to -> In "Choose format", choose "readName_to_taxonPath".

 2. Functional annotations of the genes.
-This is how the data should loook like for running the code:
+This is how the data should look like for running the code:
 ```shell
 k127_13407954_1  "Not assigned"
 k127_13407954_2  "Not assigned"